…. the causes of errors and financial losses

-Banking is always about risk …..Taking bold risks to make a return.
-Risk management is therefore is about maintaining a good balance between the risk and return.
+Banking is always about risk …Taking bold risks to make a return.
+Risk management therefore, is about maintaining a good balance between the risk and return.
 In taking these risks, Management evolves several policies as well as documents of standard operating instructions/procedures to ensure that every function/activity is guided by these processes.
 As human beings, how are these assimilated by the staff during implementation.

 What next, after policies and procedures?

 “We have launched a new product.
 Yes.
 We have ticked all the boxes.
 Every policy and process is in place……both in hard and soft copies.
 The Regulator is aware”.
 We’re all busy, caught up in our day-to-day work to satisfy customers and get the product out there, which too often means taking a reactive rather than proactive approach to risk.
-But thinking about risk now can keep your organisation from being the subject of negative press; avoid fines, penalties, and lawsuits; and missing strategic targets.
-Have the staff who will be involved in the fieldwork and operational areas assimilated the intricacies of the product that have been developed?
+But thinking about risk now can keep your organization from being the subject of negative press, avoid fines, penalties, and lawsuits, and missing strategic targets.
+Are the staff who will be involved in the fieldwork and operational areas assimilated the intricacies of the product that has been developed?
 Let me pose a few questions to them.